keyboard_arrow_up

 Reaction Injection Molding

-An economical option commonly used for larger, more complex polyurethane plastic and rigid foam parts produced in small quantities.
+A specialized technique used for producing large, complex polyurethane plastic and rigid foam parts in small quantities, offering an economical alternative for low-volume applications.

 Thermoplastic Injection Molding